-- c.
-Evidence or supporting documentation that supports the grounds on which the protest is based; - d.
-A description of the resulting harm to the Affected Person; and - e.
+c.
+Evidence or supporting documentation that supports the grounds on which the protest is based;

+- e.
 The relief requested. - C. Required City Response.
-The City shall take the following actions, as appropriate: - 1.
-The City shall inform the Affected Person in Writing if the protest was not timely filed;
+The City shall take the following actions, as appropriate:

+1. The City shall inform the Affected Person in Writing if the protest was not timely filed;